biennguyen94/atomvm_projects/doc/src/atomvm_step_by_step_deployment.md

 make -j 8
 ```

-To build esp32 for esp-idf 4.4 and later (ubuntu 20.04).
+To build esp32 for esp-idf 4.4 (and later), ubuntu 20.04 (and later).
 Note: python3 is sourced by command `. $IDF_PATH/export.sh`
 ```
 cd /tools/AtomVM/src/platforms/esp32